josephburgess/nvumi/README.md

 This is my first attempt at a Neovim plugin, so contributions are more than welcome!
 If you encounter issues or have ideas for improvements, please open an issue or submit a pull request on GitHub.

+## Planned Features & Roadmap

+A few things I'm thinking about adding as I continue trying to expand my knowledge of `lua` and plugin development:

+### Variables & References

+- [ ] Support for assigning answers to variables

+### Live Updates While Typing

+- [ ] Auto-evaluate expressions as you type

+### Yankable Answers

+- [ ] Allow users to copy results easily.

+### In-Line Evaluation

+- [ ] Call numi to evaluate expressions directly in other buffers

+### Custom Output Formatting

+- [ ] Allow for fine-tuning how dates, times, and unit conversions are displayed.
+- [ ] Custom prefixes/suffixes for results (e.g., `=, →` etc).

+### External Conversions & APIs

+- [ ] Fetch live conversion data from external APIs for things that the numi-cli hasn't got built in yet or for up to date conversions on currencies etc

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.